gem-pasteur/Integron_Finder/doc/source/index.rst

   of two HMM profiles:

   - one specific of tyrosine-recombinase (PF00589)
-  - one specific of the patch III domain of the integron integrase.
+  - one specific of the integron integrase, near the patch III domain of tyrosine recombinases.

 The *attC* recombination site is detected with a covariance model (CM), which models the secondary structure in addition to the few conserved sequence positions.

 - Third, the results are integrated, and IntegronFinder distinguishes 3 types of
   elements: